same as: /cot|cut/ or /c(o|u)t/

 => -1

-o) By default, split method will split on whitespace and remove empty strings from the result.
+15) By default, the split method will split on whitespace and remove empty strings from the result.
 Which regexp based method would you use to replicate this functionality?

 >> ip = " \t\r so pole\t\t\t\n\nlit in to \r\n\v\f "